 Learn more about foster care adoption requirements in Ohio and how to adopt from foster care here.

 Adopting a child internationally will have varying requirements and costs, depending on the country from which you adopt, as well as which Ohio international adoption professional you work with.
 When pursuing an international adoption, you must first meet U.S. adoption requirements and your child’s home country’s individual adoption requirements.

-There are four different types of Ohio adoption professionals, including:
+There are three different types of Ohio adoption professionals, including: